 To fasten their cooking soak them for as long as possible.
 Overnight, 1-4 hours whatever helps.

 2. Wash spinach, chop off the roots.
 Use the stems except portions where it's extra mature.
 You know the portion's mature when it leaves a little extra fiber of the stem hanging off.

 3. Finely chop spinach.

 4. Add chopped spinach to the pressure cooker containing cooked toor dal & cook it for a single whistle.

-5. Meanwhile, fry dried red chillies with few drops of oil for a minute or two.
+5. Meanwhile, fry dried red chillies with few drops of oil for few seconds.